House-of-Cardano/cardano-millions-testnet/README.md

     --schema-dir schema/`

 making sure that you replace `mainnet` with `testnet` and by replacing the `--socket-path` tag with the path to your cardano-node `node.socket` file.

+However, running `PGPASSFILE....` the first time gave the following error message:

+`cardano-db-sync: FatalError {fatalErrorMessage = "Cannot find the DbSync configuration file at : config/testnet-config.yaml"}`

+This is, I guess, because the repo is set-up to query mainnet.
+To fix this, I copied the file at `config/mainnet-config.yaml` to `config/testnet-config.yaml` and edited the following line in this file:

+`NodeConfigFile: ../../cardano-my-node/testnet-config.json`

+The `testnet-config.json` file is one of the files that are created when you build the cardano-node - so build and synchronise your cardano node (testnet) before setting up cardano-db-synch.

+Fixing this line in the `config/testnet-config.yaml` file and running the `PGPASSFILE....` command again started the synchronisation of cardano-db-sync to the testnet cardano node.

+I ran this synchronising process detached in a tmux session.
+To fully synchronise the db to the node too approximately 08:51 **XXX NEED TO COMPLETE XXX**

+Once up and running, there are a number of "ready made" queries that you can run, which can be found at https://github.com/input-output-hk/cardano-db-sync/blob/master/doc/interesting-queries.md, and details on the various tables can be found at https://github.com/input-output-hk/cardano-db-sync/blob/master/doc/schema.md

+I believe that it is also possible to use graphql or Blockfrost (https://blockfrost.io) with cardano-db-synch, but I have not yet investigated this (info for graphql can be found at https://github.com/AskBid/cardano-notes/wiki/cardano-db-sync%2C-cardano-node%2C-cardano-graph-ql).

 ### Install cabal
 &nbsp;